ITRS-Group/cordial/tools/geneos/cmd/aescmd/_docs/encode.md

 ## Encoding Passwords

-For encoding passwords, the plaintext password can be provided in one three ways:
+For encoding passwords, the password can be provided in one three ways:

 1. The default is to prompt for the plaintext and again to verify they match.
 2. Alternatively the password can be provided directly on the command line using the `-p plaintext` flag or,